-We can’t stress enough the importance of early literacy, so we wanted to present once more this great video by Dr. Dorothy Strickland.
-Dr. Strickland is the State of New Jersey Professor of Reading at Rutgers University.
+We can’t stress enough the importance of early literacy, thus we wanted to present this great video by Dr. Dorothy Strickland, who was the State of New Jersey Professor of Reading at Rutgers University; she passed away in April 2020.
 Prior to her appointment at Rutgers, Dr. Strickland was professor of education at Teachers College, Columbia University, and she is also the coauthor of the text Supporting Struggling Readers and Writers.

 In this video, Dr. Dorothy Strickland speaks at a hearing on improving literacy skills in children and young adults.
 In her presentation, she discusses the key role that early literacy plays in enabling the kind of early experiences linked to academic achievement: